Hemoglobin / O2

 500

 A pt presents to the ER after collapsing from chest pain while shoveling his side walk.
-He claims to have crushing chest pain, shortness of breath, and nausea.
-After labs and imaging, they conclude that the left side of the ventricle underwent infarct.
+The friend who found him claims the pt had crushing chest pain, shortness of breath, and nausea.
+After labs and imaging, they conclude that the left ventricle has stopped working due to an infarction of the tissue.

 What coronary artery could have bursted to cause this scenario?